fool/owners_manual/README.md

 ## What are some useful things to know in advance about your style?

 - I love to help!
 - I am generally confident in my opinion, yet also not sure if I'm correct.
 Please advise me if you know better!
-I'm self-deprecating.
+I'm self-deprecating and accepting that there is more in the world than this fool knows :)
 - I am a guesser, not an asker (see https://www.theatlantic.com/national/archive/2010/05/askers-vs-guessers/340891/)
 - I act like an extrovert - fairly outgoing while in public - but I value my alone/recharge time like an introvert.
 - I am generally a happy person.
 I am difficult to upset (but I am easily excitable) - and quick to forget past frustrations.